Election Review: Venezuela Turns Down Chavez Proposals

 So thankfully these proposals were not enacted because they would have led to drastic changes for Venezuela.
 Of course, it could be argued that Chavez is not so authoritarian as people think because he did respect the results of this election.
 But my gut instinct says he really wants his proposals enacted and so he will probably find another way to get it done.
 Or he might just wait and hold another referendum election sometime before the scheduled end of his term in 2013.

+I think Chavez would rather gain authoritarian power through a referendum so that he can do what Palpatine did in the Star Wars movies, which is receive authoritarian powers through legitimate institutional means.
+And if Chavez were to ever obtain full authoritarian powers, well, I think we could say good-bye to democracy in Venezuela.
 But in this election democracy prevailed and I hope it does for years to come.
 I also hope it gets better leadership because many of its people are still impoverished and I'm not so sure that socialism is the way to get there.
 Reading The End of Poverty by Jeffrey Sachs has been a real eye-opener for me and so I think a visit from Mr. Sachs should be in order for Venezuela.

 0 Comments: